knee-cola/jest-mock-axios/README.md

 **NOTE:** this is a sibling method to the `lastPromiseGet` (which returns only the promise portion of this the request object).

 If no request has been made yet, returns `undefined`.

+## axios.getReqMatching(criteria)

+`getReqMatching()` returns the same info about a specific request as `lastReqGet` (see above).
+Instead of returning the most recent request, it returns the most recent request matching the given criteria or `undefined` if no such request could be found.

+### Arguments: `criteria`
+An object specifying which request to match.
+Currently `url` and `method` are supported.

 ## axios.getReqByUrl(url)